amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 In a [parametric type](https://en.wikipedia.org/wiki/Parametric_polymorphism) system, types can be parameterised with other types.
 That is, types can depend on other types: `Vector 𝛼` means "an arbitrary-length vector of $𝛼$-typed elements"—essentially, a list.
 In a dependent type system, types can additionally depend on (be indexed with) values of some type: `Vector 𝛼 n`, where `n` is a value of type $\mathbb{N}$, means "a size-$n$ vector of $𝛼$-typed elements".
 By convention, we name type parameters of a dependent type using lower-case Greek letters $\alpha$, $\beta$, etc., and values indices of a dependent type using lower-case Roman letters `m`, `n`, etc. We computer scientists admire the classicists, sometimes a bit too much.

 Our new language uses the operator `:` to assign types to variables, instead of using `::` as in Fortran and Haskell.
 In dependently typed languages, types are first-class values, so expressions involving types are quite common.
 As such, we use the less noisy `:` for type assignment.
-This convention is common among dependently typed languages, including Coq, Lean, Agda, and Idris.
+This convention is common among dependently typed languages, including Coq, F*, Lean, Agda, and Idris.

 Our language employs a strong, static, dependent type system based on type theories, such as Martin-Löf's [Intuitionistic Type Theory](https://en.wikipedia.org/wiki/Intuitionistic_type_theory), Girard's [System F](https://en.wikipedia.org/wiki/System_F), or Coquand's [Calculus of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions).
 The standard library `Vector` type is an example of a dependent type.